dchege711/study_buddy/client_side_react/README.md

 ### Functionality

-:soon: Increment the counts in the sidebar within the app.
-Actually, finish up cardHasBeenModified() in AppManager.js
+:soon: Increment the counts in the sidebar within the app without the user having to log out first.

+    * Calling ReactDOM.render() on an existing component doesn't seem to work.
+The calls don't get registered.

 :white_check_mark: Update the metadata once the cards change.
 (This was moved to the server)